 Tips for photography:

-More space for a good photo- If you venture further from the entrance of the summit, past the toilets there is a small hill where there are less people, that way you can have less people in your photos.
+- More space for a good photo- If you venture further from the entrance of the summit, past the toilets there is a small hill where there are fewer people, that way you can have fewer people in your photos.

-After-sunrise photos- While descending the mountain the view as the sun continues to rise is just as great as the actual sunrise and there are less people descending so you can get a great group photo on the trail rather than the summit
+- After-sunrise photos- While descending the mountain the view as the sun continues to rise is just as great as the actual sunrise and there are fewer people descending so you can get a great group photo on the trail rather than the summit

 **The products recommended above will earn me a small commission if you buy through these links.
 If this post has assisted you, and if you want to support this free site and my travels, please consider making your purchase through these links.
 Thank you! **